 Meta-regression-models computed across studies from a range of locations are a promising approach to tackle a wider range of ecosystem change across an accounting area.
-However, meta-regression-models are prone to spatial transformation errors when converting per household or per individual value estimates to per ecosystem unit area values.
+However, meta-regressionmodels are prone to spatial transformation errors when converting per household or per individual value estimates to per ecosystem unit area values.
+The problem is greater the more spatially distributed and heterogeneous households are.
+However, this is a general issue for any valuation function generating location specific marginal values for production or consumption units which are then imputed to an ecosystem asset with a different spatial extent/location.